Positioning Babies In Critical Care

 Governed by the American Board of Physical Therapy Specialties (ABPTS), this certification identifies “individuals who have demonstrated advanced clinical knowledge and skills in physical therapy specialty areas.”
 Learn more about the specialty areas offered here.

-From American Occupational Therapy Association (AOTA), this certification recognizes those with “specialized knowledge and critical thinking in the area of pediatric occupational therapy” according to the AOTA certification information page.
+This certification, from the American Occupational Therapy Association (AOTA), recognizes those with “specialized knowledge and critical thinking in the area of pediatric occupational therapy,” according to the AOTA certification information page.
 Learn about the certification eligibility criteria here.

 This certification, according to the NTMC homepage, is “an exclusively neonatal, one-of-a-kind certification for neonatal healthcare providers.”
 It provides a combination of holistic, neonatal, and systems theory in its approach to massage.
 Learn more about this certification process here.